Puerto Galera

+It is dubbed as the pearl of Mindoro, the town is known for its sand beaches, crystal clear blue waters, diving sites and the location of Muelle Bay, a UNESCO-protected area.

 History

 Chinese traders possibly knew the place before the arrival of the Spaniards but there is no evidence of Chinese settlement.
 The place was likely also known by other Southeast Asian merchants, who would have found it convenient to load and unload trading goods.
-The state of Ma-i extended to the Puerto Galera area.
 The bay was a convenient place to shelter ships against bad weather, and a warehouse was built to store supplies and trade black rice from Muelle.

 In April 1570, the Spaniards arrived in Bombon (now known as Batangas), and later sailed through the Isla Verde Passage, landed and called the place Puerto Galera (the port of Galleons).
 Miguel López de Legazpi became the first Spanish governor-general of the island.
 A garrison for soldiers was built in Muelle, and watch towers were erected in Dampalitan Point to monitor naval activity in the bay.
 Spaniards came to conquer for their king and chased the Muslim Moro pirates who were disrupting their trade with the Chinese and natives.
 The latter proved to be not only skilled warriors but also good negotiators even in the face of defeat.

 In 1663, a change in the form of administration occurred in the island, the corregidor was replaced by the alcalde-mayor or provincial governor, and the capital was moved from Puerto Galera to Baco.
 In the seventeenth century, the relative prosperity of the city underwent a serious setback with the rise of Muslim piracy.
 Both pirates attacks and the mismanagement of the Spaniards resulted in driving the native population either into exile in safer places or sending them inland to comparative safety.